Body Of John 'Little Zion' Doe Found Near Las Vegas Identified As Missing San Jose 7-Year-Old; Mother Wanted For Murder

 “Over the last 10 days we have put in a tremendous amount of resources,” said Spencer.
 “We had detectives working through hundreds of leads in an effort to identify the victim … After looking at those photographs, we believed that there was a very good possibility that the missing person case that they were working in San Jose was related to our homicide investigation.”

-Husted’s mother, Samantha Moreno Rodriguez, left San Jose with him on May 24 and were last seen at Laguna Beach on May 26, Spencer said.
+Rodriguez left San Jose with her son on May 24, traveling first to Southern California and then Nevada, Spencer said.

 “We can place them in the area of Laguna Beach, on the afternoon of the 26th of May,” said Spencer.
 “Later that afternoon, we know the vehicle was in the area of Victorville, California.”